 Dust off your camera or smartphone and get ready to capture the city's summer glow.
 Edmonton has plenty of Instagrammable locations just waiting to be discovered.
-Check out our list of picture-perfect hidden gems in our two-part article series: Edmonton's Best Photo Spots and Edmonton's Best Photo Spots 2.0.
+Check out our list of picture-perfect hidden gems in our two-part article series: Edmonton's Best Photo Spots.
 You'll see the city from a whole new perspective while taking your Instagram page to the next level.

 Get to the Green

 Dust off your clubs and discover the many pristine golf course in and around Edmonton.
 We've gathered some of our favourite public and semi-private places to perfect that swing - just click here!
 The sun is shining, the birds are chirping, and you're ready to nail that hole-in-one.
 The best afternoon ever awaits!